Ginger Snaps Baking Affairs

 • Marshmallows: I used regular marshmallows.
 I do not recommend using mini marshmallows.

-Step 1: Melt the butter.
-In a small bowl, melt the butter and cool completely on the counter.
+Step 1: In a microwaveable-safe bowl, melt the butter and let it cool on the counter for 10 minutes.

-Step 2: Dry ingredients.
-In a medium bowl, whisk together the flour, cocoa powder, corn starch, baking soda, and salt.
+Step 2: In a medium bowl, whisk together the flour, cocoa powder, corn starch, baking soda, and salt.
 Set aside.

-Step 3: Wet ingredients.
-In a large bowl, whisk together the melted and cooled butter, brown sugar, sugar, eggs, and vanilla extract until fully combined.
+In a large bowl, whisk together the melted butter, brown sugar, sugar, eggs, and vanilla extract until fully combined.

 Large glass bowl with wet and dry ingredients mixed together.